Ajatt-Tools/mergenotes/README.md

 [![Patreon](https://img.shields.io/badge/support-patreon-orange)](https://www.patreon.com/tatsumoto_ren)
 [![Matrix](https://img.shields.io/badge/Japanese_study_room-join-green.svg)](https://app.element.io/#/room/#djt:g33k.se)

 Suppose you have a subs2srs deck.
-Usually many sentences in the deck are split between multiple notes.
+Due to the way subs2srs works usually many sentences in the deck are split between multiple notes.
-This addon adds a button to the card browser that allows you to merge contents of selected cards.
+This addon adds a button to the Anki Browser that allows you to merge contents of selected cards.

 ## Features
 1) Change settings before merging.